2021 Toyota RAV4 Prime first drive review: The way a plug-in hybrid should be

 Chasing the Supra

 The Prime feels plenty perky in its EV mode, where the throttle response and general power on tap felt a lot like our first-generation Leaf driven in Eco mode.
-On plug-in power, the Prime accelerates in 9.2 seconds officially, which is only 0.9 seconds slower than the 2016-2018 Hybrid.
-It feels even quicker than that, probably because you’re not hearing any engine drone, but also because it’s quicker below about 40 mph.
+On plug-in power, the Prime accelerates to 60 mph in 9.2 seconds officially, which is only 0.9 seconds more than what Toyota cited for the 2016-2018 Hybrid.
+It feels even quicker than that, probably partly because you’re not hearing any engine drone, but I suspect its 0-30 or 0-40 mph acceleration to be quite close to that in Hybrid mode.

 When the system switches over to Hybrid mode, it becomes surprisingly quick.
 With the engine on, it can get to 60 mph in just 5.7 seconds and is the quickest RAV4 ever, as well as the second-quickest vehicle in the Toyota lineup behind the Supra.